Collegiate-Edu-Nation/chatbot-util/README.md

 This app intentionally submits requests to Ollama in a sequential manner as, in my testing, parallelism breaks Ollama's determinism in unpredictable ways

-If this isn't important for your use-case, leverage the `feat-concurrent-requests` branch for an ~80% speedup (this figure was on an M1 MacBook Pro w/ `OLLAMA_NUM_PARALLEL` set to 8)
+If this isn't important for your use-case, leverage the `feat-concurrent-requests` branch for an ~80% speedup (this figure was on an M2 Pro w/ `OLLAMA_NUM_PARALLEL` set to 8)

 ## License